jefersoneiji/decision-engine/backend/README.md

 Each Database Entity is located in the `Models` folder.

-SQLAlchemy is the choosen SQLClient.
+SQLAlchemy is the chosen SQLClient.
 All db operations are tied to each respective endpoint in the `Routes` folder.

 ## ExecutionEngine

 ExecutionEngine code is found under the `modules` folder.

-Each `edge` holds information pointing either to an `end`, `start` or `conditional` node.
+Each `edge` holds information pointing either to an `end`, `start`, or `conditional` node.

-In essence the execution engine navigates from `node to node`, based in each edge `target` and `source` fields.
+In essence, the execution engine navigates from `node to node`, based on each edge `target` and `source` fields.

 Each iteration uses recursion to either execute the operation inside the `conditional` node and go to the next node or return one `decision` node.

 ### Nodes